-The arrangement of television and radio programs so that similar types of programs will air in succession.
+A programming block is the arrangement of television and radio programs so that similar types of programs will air in succession.
 TV channels and radio stations tend to do this with the hope that it will keep viewers interested and stay tuned to the station for a longer period of time rather than leave after just one show.
 This is quite popular in cable TV, where they can arrange reruns into blocks to fill daytime slots where there aren’t so many viewers watching.
-Some blocks have become so popular that they got their own channel.
+Some blocks have become so popular that they ended up getting their own channel.

-- [adult swim]: Beginning in 2001, this block airs on Cartoon Network.
-It has been primarily dedicated to adult animation shows, though some live-action programs have aired on this block, from 8 p.m. to 6 a.m.
-Eastern time.
+- [adult swim]: Beginning in 2001, this late-night block airs on Cartoon Network.
+It has been primarily dedicated to adult animation shows, though some live-action programs have aired on this block.

 - The CW 4Kids, later Toonzai: Began in 2008, taking over from Kids WB.
 It changed its named to Toonzai in 2010 after entering a joint venture with Saban Brands.
 The Block originally carried programs from Kids WB and 4Kids TV, which ended near the end of 2008, but dropped most of the WB programming once Saban was got involved and from that point aired similar programming that 4Kids TV aired.
 Saban bought out the block in 2012, when 4Kids entertainment faced bankruptcy due to a Yu-Gi-Oh–related lawsuit, and the U.S. rights to Yu-Gi-Oh.
 Saban than replaced the block shorty after with Vortexx.